great-expectations/great_expectations/docs/terms/expectation.md

 ### Configuration

 Most of the time you will not need to directly interact with an Expectation's configurations.
-However, advanced users may have circumstances in which it is desireable to define Expectations based purely on domain knowledge, without comparing against underlying data.
+However, advanced users may have circumstances in which it is desirable to define Expectations based purely on domain knowledge, without comparing against underlying data.
 To do this, you will need to directly write an Expectation's configuration.
 For details on how to do this, please reference our guide on [how to create and edit Expectations based on domain knowledge, without inspecting data directly](../guides/expectations/how_to_create_and_edit_expectations_based_on_domain_knowledge_without_inspecting_data_directly.md).

-The other occasion when you may want to edit an Expectation's configuration is when you need to edit it's `result_format`.
-The `result_format` parameter may be either a string or a dictionary which specifies the fields to return in `result`.
+The other occasion when you may want to edit an Expectation's configuration is when you need to edit the `result_format` of a <TechnicalTag relative="../" tag="custom_expectation" text="Custom Expectation" />  The `result_format` parameter may be either a string or a dictionary which specifies the fields to return in `result`.
 For further details, please see [our reference guide on the result_format parameter](../reference/expectations/result_format.md).

 ### Results